All Episodes

 Yeah, it is fun.

-Because once you start you know, before I started this radio show, Katie, I'm gonna be very serious.
+Because once you start, you know, before I started this radio show, Katie, I'm going to be very serious.

-There's not a person in the world who knew me or disliked me, who th well, hated me, and there's not a person in the world who thought I hated anybody.
+There's not a person in the world who knew me who disliked me, well, hated me, and there's not a person in the world who thought I hated anybody.

-I got start this radio show and I start telling people what I think, and within a day I had become a racist, sexist, bigot, homophobe.
+I started this radio show, and I start telling people what I think.

 And sometimes it's tough to measure success by counting the number of people that you made mad every day.